faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 ### Missing resource issue

-Sometimes our app crashes on startup due to a missing resource issue.
+Sometimes our app crashes on startup due to a missing resource\index{crash!missing resource} issue.

 We should try compiling and running other Xcode targets within the same project.
 Sometimes a specific target is the one that sets up the needed environment as part of the build.
 If so, we can make a note to address that later.